mikelewis/explorer/processor/README.md

     Makes sure we have a robots.txt for that host.
     Removes all urls that dont meet robots.txt
     Passes urls along with Crawl-Delay to URL Scheduler.

-  URL Scheduler:
-    Contains seperate queues for each host in redis.
-    When we dequeue a url, we send it to the FetchURLQueue (RabbitMQ in this example).
-    In order to dequeue a url:
-      If queue is empty ->
-        send it to FetchURLQUeue
-        set as currently processing for host.
-      else if queue is not empty:
-        Enqueue url in the specific queue for that host.
-    When notified that a url has been processed (from SystemReceiver), will schedule a dequeue of that host's queue for X seconds where X is:
-      If Crawl-Delay has been set on robots.txt, use that delay.
-Otherwise use default (say 3 seconds).